 Located in beautiful Berne, Switzerland, Upstage staged their first production in 1982.
-Since then, our lively theatre group has staged over 90 productions and has become a permanent part of the Bernese theatre scene.
-Each year we put on an autumn and a spring production at the Theater am Käfigturm.
+Since then, our lively theatre group has staged over 80 productions and has become a permanent part of the Bernese theatre scene.
+Each year we put on an spring and autumn production at the Theater am Käfigturm.
 Throughout the year, we hold regular theatre-based activites.

 Each production requires the participation of many volunteers, both onstage and behind the scenes.
 If you are interested in joining us, Upstage offers a wide range of opportunities to participate in English-language theatre productions.
 We might have something just right for you!